korn101/GeneticAlgorithm1/README.md

 Program Structure:

 -> binaryNumber class:
+-> (BASE CLASS FOR FUTURE GENE CLASS, which will inherit from binaryNumber)

 			-The binaryNumber object is an object which represents a binary number of variable number of bits.
 			-It is an effective way of representing genes.